Readying Steelhead & Salmon for Dam Removal

 The Shasta River is a relatively short, but unique high dessert-like spring creek north of Mount Shasta.
 It is a critically important and historically productive tributary to the Klamath River.
 As the last major tributary to the Klamath before Iron Gate Dam, the Shasta River population of Chinook and coho salmon and steelhead will be the primary natural populations to colonize the area above the Klamath dams once removed in 2020.
 Chinook salmon numbers historically topped 80,000 but declined precipitously due to habitat decline and unfavorable water management approaches.

-Currently, less than 10% of historic numbers return.
-We are working to enhance anadromous fish runs in the Shasta River to a ten-year average of 10,000 returning adult fall-run Chinook, 2,000 adult coho, and 2,000 adult steelhead.
-To succeed, we must:
+- Enhance anadramous fish runs to a ten-year average of 10,000 returning adult fall-run Chinook, 2,000 adult coho, and 2,000 adult steelhead.

 Key Partners: UC Davis, The Nature Conservancy, California Department of Fish & Game, Shasta Valley Resource Conservation District